GUIDE: How to implement effective resource planning?

 • Wider choice of profiles to better meet customer needs

-So that the management of resource planning is optimal, it is necessary to be able to carry out arbitrations as a group, under the responsibility of management.
-The same profile is often adapted for different needs.
-It is necessary that a single person can ultimately determine which project to assign these highly requested profiles to.
-Companies that effectively manage resource planning meet regularly, often once a week, to take stock of:
+For optimal management of resource planning , you need to be able to make decisions as a group, under the responsibility of management.
+The same profile is often adapted to different needs.
+In the final analysis, one person must be able to decide on which project to assign these highly sought-after profiles.
+Companies that effectively manage resource planning meet regularly, often once a week, to take stock of :

-• Projects that are deviating from the budget and require special monitoring
+• Projects that are going off-budget and require special monitoring

-• Employees who are underworked or about to end a contract and need to be repositioned
+• Employees who are underloaded or about to end a contract and need to be repositioned

-This type of body generally brings together the operations manager and their main managers and makes it possible to put the resource planning at the operations center.
+This type of body generally brings together the head of operations and his or her key managers, and puts resource planning at the heart of operations.

-With Stafiz, automate: the search for profiles, positioning on customer needs, and production schedules.
+With Stafiz, you can automate: profile searches, positioning on customer needs, and production schedules.

-To learn more about the Stafiz platform, visit the product page.
+To find out more about the Stafiz platform, visit the product page.

 Resource planning